Learn how to buy a house and how to sell a house with confidence. Our tips will help you sell your home and buy another (or your first) like a pro.

 You only get one shot at curb appeal.
 Make it count!

 I take my own real estate photos, because I have the gear, the technical skills and the vision to show the house as it should be shown.
-That said, most people do not have the gear or the technical skills (this includes post-production using programs like Adobe Lightroom and Photoshop).
+That said, most people do not have the gear nor the technical skills (this includes post-production using programs like Adobe Lightroom and Photoshop).
 But if you have a vision about how to best show your home, you can direct the photographer the realtor will hire.
 If your realtor asks you for some iPhone snaps or wants to take them him- or herself, you may want to think about getting a new realtor.

 Before anyone sets foot in your home, photos are your best tool to drum up interest and get people off of their sofas and over to your house.

 You absolutely, positively, no-exceptions must have professional real estate photos.
 If your agent is bringing a photographer in, ask to see their previous work.
 If you don’t like it, go hire your own photographer.
-Real estate sessions should only cost a couple hundred busks, but you get what you pay for.
+Real estate sessions should only cost a couple hundred bucks, but you get what you pay for.
 Any less, and the photographer may not be skilled in post-production.
 Good post-production is vital in real estate photography and is just as important as getting the right angles and the right compositions.

 What you’ll need to fix or service and what can slide